 As we talk with people about what defines American art, I’ve no doubt, the responses we hear from them will be just as specific as my own.
 Each person’s experience is a definition in itself, and, as such, “American art” likewise takes on all of these unique perspectives.
 With the Arts Access program at the M, we’re focusing on the fact that American art should reflect the entirety of the American public.
 To take it a step further, all the people who comprise the nation’s many communities should be able to have a voice in the process of defining the terms we use; they should have access to this work from the ground up.
 But we all know that isn’t always the case.
 With each Listening Session, all of us at the M want to hear from you.
 We want to hear your unique stories and experiences.
 These are the kinds of conversations that will open all of us to the subtleties of what truly inclusive arts experiences and communities can look like.

 More information about the museum’s Listening Sessions:

 The M is partnering with cultural organizations around the state through the summer to hear from communities about how art fits into their lives.
 These conversations will culminate with an exhibition of artwork selected by emerging curatorial voices, opening at the M in fall 2017: We the People.
 Find further description of the project, including a full list of the Listening Sessions, including dates, times, and locations elsewhere on the M’s website.
 Check in with www.mmaa.org/events to keep track of individual Listening Session details in your area.

 No prior arts experience is needed to participate in one of the M’s Listening Sessions.
 In fact, we encourage anyone with a curiosity in the arts, or who is interested in broadening the reach and impact of regional arts and culture, to join the conversations.
 Listening Sessions are free and open to the public.

-Image: Photo of the author (right) with her family at Niagara Falls, 1998.
+Image: Photo of the author (top) with her family at Niagara Falls, 1998.